jacobleistra/pct2019/_posts/2019-05-22-pacing-ourselves-cabazon.md

 I cowboy camped in a windy night with a 50% chance of rain.
 I would have preferred to pitch my tarp, but with 40+ mph winds, it was just impossible to get a shelter setup.
 I was able to get some sleep and wake up around 4:30 AM with a wet bivy sack, wet quilt, and sandy face.
 The wind wasn't kind, but it was what it was.

 We got going before 6:00 AM and busted ass down the mountain.
-The views we're gorgeous, the promise of In-N-Out was motivating, and the price of a motel ($70 for four of us) was too good to pass up.
+The views were gorgeous, the promise of In-N-Out was motivating, and the price of a motel ($70 for four of us) was too good to pass up.

 ![](/assets/images/MVIMG_20190522_075834.jpg)